Skip to Main Content

 As someone with poor credit, you want to lower this number by paying off debts, refinancing to a lower rate or increasing your income.
 You might also consider a debt consolidation loan.
 These allow you to combine multiple debts into a single payment, making them easier to manage.

-Make use of a debt-to-income calculator to find out where you currently stand.
+Money tip: Make use of a debt-to-income calculator to find out where you currently stand.

 4. Shop around

-When looking for a car lease, shop at several dealerships and leasing companies to see which has the best deal to customers with bad credit.
+When looking for a car lease, shop at several dealerships and leasing companies to see which has the best deal for customers with bad credit.
 Given that each dealership evaluates leases differently, you could receive a more favorable lease offer than you expect — and potentially at a lower rate.

-You can also try to negotiate the terms of your lease, though you may have less leverage when you have bad credit.
+Try to negotiate the terms of your lease, though you may have less leverage when you have bad credit.
 Consider negotiating the vehicle’s buyout price, which is the price you would pay to buy the car at the end of the lease contract.
 This price generally cannot be negotiated after the lease ends, so address it upfront if you think you may want to buy the car.

-5. Work to improve your credit score
+5. Improve your credit score

 There are several ways you can improve your credit score fairly quickly: